How to structure your VEIS:

 We recommend that you have at least two co-op employers be present.
 Having one present and one to moderate questions at the end of your session can make your session run smoothly.

-We recommend that you make sure that your PowerPoint slides include the following:
+We recommend that you make sure that your presentation slides include the following:

 - Agenda of what students can expect during VEIS